Sunset house captured in Rynek Wroclaw

 A glimpse of the university’s main library located in Rynek!
 As fascinating as it looks, the university’s main library is worth a visit on your trip to Wrocław.

-9. Spend the afternoon savouring the history & terracotta hues of Ostrow Tumski
+9. Spend an afternoon soaking up terracotta hues of Ostrow Tumski

 A view of Ostrow Tumski in Wroclaw